hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 ($c.f.$. web page is based on vision/audio that "people" need to understand information, RDF is based on framework that "computer program" can search/retrieve/analyse information.)

-##### RDF Graph
+#### RDF Graph
 RDF graph is a collection of **triples (subject, predicate, object)** which are also called as statement or fact, and the relationship between subject, predicate, and object follows typical English grammar and we usually denote the relationship as (subject) $\to$ (object) and use predicate to label the edge $\to.$

-{% include figure.liquid path="/assets/img/posts/KG_1/triples.jpeg" %}
+{% include figure.liquid path="/assets/img/posts/KG_1/triples.jpeg" caption="Source: Lecture Slide (left)"%}

 The right-side is the simple visualisation of the three triples in the left-side.
-Notice that ChalresIII is object in the triple (England, has king, ChalresIII) and the subject in the triple (CharlesIII, born year, 1948).
+Notice that Charles III is object in the triple (England, has king, Charles III) and the subject in the triple (CharlesIII, born year, 1948).
 It is not a problem at all, and this kind of situation frequently happens.

 While subject and object are nodes of the graph, node can be 3 different kinds.
   - resource (Internationalised/Uniform Resource Identifier): a concept that people/user/program want to describe.
 Unlike a blank node, it has a unique identifier.
   - literal: value such as string, number, date
   - blank node: a resource without unique identifier

-##### Resource Identifier
+#### Resource Identifier
 We can use both Uniform Resource Identifier (URI) and International Resource Identifier (IRI) to identify our resource.
 While URI and IRI are similar, IRI can be understood as international version of URI: URI uses ASCII and IRI uses unicode, which allows broader support.

-##### URI
+#### URI
 URI is a string of characters that identify particular resource, following the predefined set of syntax rules.

 {% include figure.liquid path="/assets/img/posts/KG_1/youtube_link.jpeg" %}